Fountain House Gallery’s “Small Works: $100 & Under” Presents Hundreds of Original, Affordable Artworks for Collecting, Holiday Gift-Giving

 This program is funded, in part, by generous support from the Renate, Hans and Maria Hofmann Trust, and the Laurie M. Tisch Illumination Fund.

-About Fountain House Gallery: Fountain House Gallery and Studio provides an environment where artists living with mental illness can express their creative visions and exhibit their work.
-Founded by Fountain House in 2000, the storefront Gallery in Manhattan sells original artworks and collaborates with a wide network of artists, curators and cultural institutions.
+About Fountain House Gallery: Fountain House Gallery and Studio supports the careers and creative visions of artists living with mental illness.
+Founded by Fountain House in 2000, the Manhattan-based Gallery sells original artworks and collaborates with a wide network of artists, curators and cultural institutions.
 The Studio, located in Long Island City, is a collaborative workspace that furthers the professional practice of our artists.
 Embracing artists who are emerging or established, trained or self-taught, Fountain House Gallery cultivates artistic growth, makes a vital contribution to the New York arts community, and challenges the stigma surrounding mental illness.